UPDATED FOR THE NEW OSHA PEL 2017

 Let’s use an example.
 Using round numbers, if we learn from air monitoring that during a specific work practice a worker is exposed at exactly 50μg/m3, he’d be able to cut for eight hours.
 At an exposure level of, say, 100μg/m3 he’d be able to cut for only four hours.
 And at 200μg/m3, he’d be able to cut for only two hours.

 What does this mean to you?
 It means that to know where you stand, you need to do air monitoring to learn what your exposure levels are.
 This is an inexpensive and relatively easy process for average contractors.
 Once you learn your exposure levels, you can decide what options are best-suited to control silica exposure on your job sites.
+Check out our dustless tile saws and the impact they can have on your health.

 Know the hazard.
 Know your exposure.
 Know the standards.
 Take action.